Weight loss

 Weight loss is very frustrating and difficult goal.
 Many endocrine conditions including diabetes is associated with weight changes.
 It is your doctors role to discuss your symptoms and investigate causes behind any sudden weight gain remember that they may not all be due to hormones

-• Persistence … We often give up too quickly..
-Expecting to see a weight loss of 2 lbs (1 Kg) per week is very satisfying but very difficult to achieve.
+- Persistence … We often give up too quickly..
+Expecting to see a weight loss of 2 lbs (1 Kg) per week is very satisfying but very difficult to achieve after the initial 4 weeks.
 Hence, we must have the ability to look beyond the weeks when the scales give you disappointing results.

-3. Don’t make excuses, accept failure and move on
+- Don’t make excuses, accept the results and move on

 Carbohydrates